edisga/test-labs/README.md

 # ARM Template for NodeJS Linux Labs

-> **The purpose of this repository is intended for troubleshooting training and it is not recommended to take this as a reference for production scenarios**.
+> **The purpose of this repository is intended just for troubleshooting training material and it is not recommended to take this as a reference for production scenarios**.

 ## App Service NodeJS Linux 1